junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 > (Dean POV)(Act 2 plot point 1)
 >
-> Dean/Amy goes to cellar where Rory was, the match in dark scene, Dean/Amy talk (realize Rory was there bc burned match), Dean protect Amy & zapped away
+> Dean/Amy goes to cellar where Rory was, the match in dark scene, Dean/Amy talk (realize Rory was there from burned match), Dean protect Amy & get zapped away
 >
 > chapter end last transition sentence, Cas/Doctor: "Where is Dean/Rory"